Searching for the best taxi apps like Uber for a ride in the Middle East?

 According to the latest report from Bloomberg, “Uber is in talks to acquire Careem, who is the principal rival in the Middle East.”
 In addition, according to the report from Crunchbase, “The Uber-Careem acquisition deal is reportedly in the works.”

-Careem, a Car Booking App, is The Uber of Middle East
+Careem, a Cab Booking Mobile App, is The Uber of Middle East

 Careem, a cab app, allows users to make payment with credit card, offer receipts online and track their rides in real-time.
 Currently, the company has more than 1,000 cars across its network.
 After $1.7 million funding and $10M in December 2014, Careem got $60 million of funding from Al Tayyar, STC Ventures, Impulse (a subsidiary of Kuwait Investment Authority), Beco Capital, Lumia Capital and Wamda Capital to grow taxi business in the Middle East.